fkie-cad/amides/README.md

 ![amides_architecture](./docs/amides.png)

 AMIDES is trained using a set of SIEM detection rules and historical benign events taken from an organization's corporate network.
-During operation, incoming events are passed to the rule matching component and the feature extraction component which transforms the events into feature vectors.
+During operation, incoming events are passed to the rule matching component and the feature extraction component, which transforms the events into feature vectors.
 The features required for vectorization have been learned during the training phase.
 The feature vectors are then passed to the misuse classification component, which classifies events as malicious or benign.
 In case of a malicious result, the feature vector is passed to the rule attribution component, which generates a ranked list of SIEM rules potentially evaded by the event.
-In the final step, potential alerts of the rule matching and both machine-learning components are merged into a single alert by the alert generation component.
+In the final step, potential alerts of the rule matching and both machine learning components are merged into a single alert by the alert generation component.

 ## System Requirements